zeridon/zabbix-template-pingcastle-reporting/README.md

 # What is Zabbix Template for PingCastle Reporting
 This is a template for collecting high level overview of the status reported by PingCastle.
 It is intended as basis for C-level reporting dashboard.
 It includes the most important metrics (scores in PingCastle terminology).

-Here you can find the template itself and a sample bash script [`process.sh`](process.sh) for parsing reports and sending to zabbix.
+Here you can find the template itself and a sample bash script [`process.sh`](process.sh) for parsing reports and sending to Zabbix.

 # How is this template Designed
-The template is designed with zabbix [Trapper](https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/trapper) items.
-This choice is dictated by the fact that AD scanning by pingcastle is performed on a machine separate from the zabbix server/agent/proxy and then possibly processed on another machine.
+The template is designed with Zabbix [Trapper](https://www.Zabbix.com/documentation/current/en/manual/config/items/itemtypes/trapper) items.
+This choice is dictated by the fact that AD scanning by pingcastle is performed on a machine separate from the Zabbix server/agent/proxy and then possibly processed on another machine.

 It is possible to operate with regular items but this is not easily coordinated on a general basis and needs tuning.